 [49ERS INSIDER PODCAST: Listen to the latest episode]

-NFL rumors: George Kittle, 49ers still not close on contract talks originally appeared on NBC Sports Bay Area
+NFL rumors: George Kittle, 49ers have 'significant disconnect' on contract originally appeared on NBC Sports Bay Area